Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: What is the problem?

-To adapt regression models for use with time-varying treatments and covariates, we propose \emph{orthogonalized regression}.
-In particular, we proposed modifications to linear regression, Poisson regression, Cox regression and so on, that correctly handle time-varying treatments and covariates.
+To adapt regression models for use with time-varying treatments and covariates, we propose \emph{nonlinear regression with residuals}.
+In particular, we proposed modifications to Poisson regression, Cox regression and so on, that correctly handle time-varying treatments and covariates.
 The key idea is that before model fitting, we replace each $X_t$ with an \emph{orthogonalized} version $\Xt_t$, where $\Xt_t$ is the residual of $X_t$ when we regress out all past variables $(X_1, A_1, \dots, X_{t-1}, A_{t-1})$, as outlined in Algorithm~\ref{alg:resid_regression}.
 To obtain causal estimates, we then regress $Y$ onto $(\Xt_1,A_1,\dots,\Xt_T, A_T)$ and extract the fitted coefficients for $A_1,\dots,A_T$.

 The motivation is that because naive regression modeling fails due to collider bias, if we can remove the collider bias we can obtain reliable estimates of the causal effect.
 To remove the colider bias, we remove the edges from $(\overline{X}_{t-1}, \overline{A}_{t-1})$ to $X_t$ by residualizing out the past information.
 For example, in Figure 3, the orthogonalization of $X_2$ removes the edge from $A_1$ to $X_2$, so that $X_2$ is no longer a collider.
-In the language of regression modeling, the confounding is due to collinearity between treatment variables and subsequent covariates, so orthogonalized regression removes this collinearity before fitting the final regression model.
+In the language of regression modeling, the confounding is due to collinearity between treatment variables and subsequent covariates, so nonlinear regression with residuals removes this collinearity before fitting the final regression model.

 The remainder of this work will make precise the causal guarantees of this method in various settings.